aman4433/spring-boot-hello-world/README.md

 # Spring Boot Hello World

-**A simple Spring Boot 2.x app to send hello world message to a user**
+**A simple Spring Boot 2.x application to send hello world message to a user**

 ## How to Run Application